oodler577/FreePublicPerlAPIs/README.md

 # How to participate

-1. Claim an API at the [wiki page](https://github.com/oodler577/FreePublicPerlAPIs/wiki)
+1. Claim a [Free Public API](https://www.freepublicapis.com/) at the [wiki page](https://github.com/oodler577/FreePublicPerlAPIs/wiki)
 2. Create API and client, show casing your skills and favorite idioms/modules
 3. Upload to CPAN using the `Acme::Free::API::` name space
 4. [Update wiki](https://github.com/oodler577/FreePublicPerlAPIs/wiki) with appropriate links